leafo/lua-enet/README.md

 Sets the bandwidth limits of the host in bytes/sec.
 Set to `0` for unlimited.

 ### `peer:send(data [, channel, flag])`
-Queues  a packet to be sent to dir. `data` is the contents of the packet, it must be a Lua string.
+Queues a packet to be sent to peer. `data` is the contents of the packet, it must be a Lua string.

 `channel` is the channel to send the packet on.
 Defaults to `0`.